prasxanth/exercism-track-downloader/README.md

-## Warning!
+## Speeding up Execution

+### (Slow) Time of Standalone Executable

-The execution time is slow partly due to Clojure's [slow loading time](http://clojure-goes-fast.com/blog/clojures-slow-start/#:~:text=Clojure%20projects%20are%20slow%20to,the%20classes%20are%20loaded%20slowly.) and partly because data is retrieved directly from exercism.org and parsed every time the application is run.
+The startup time is slow due to Clojure's [slow loading time](http://clojure-goes-fast.com/blog/clojures-slow-start/#:~:text=Clojure%20projects%20are%20slow%20to,the%20classes%20are%20loaded%20slowly.).
+The execution time might be also be slow as data is retrieved directly from exercism.org and parsed every time the application is run.

 ```python